Sandboarding Peru, Huacachina

 • Address: next to Hostel Del Barco

-Disclaimer – Craig and I would like to offer our gratitude to Alejo and the team, as well as Jhonny who helped a sister out on the dunes!
-As always an honest review, we even paid above the discounted rate as we felt we were robbing them after such a great day on the sandy slopes!
+Disclaimer – We worked with Sandboarding Peru during our trip.
+As always, an honest review, we even paid above the discounted rate as we felt we were robbing them after such a great day on the sandy slopes!

 10 thoughts on “Sandboarding Peru, Huacachina